Skip to main content

 How Conversations Work

-Conversations are stored as conversation memories - containers that hold entire conversations with all their messages.
-Each conversation gets its own memory ID, and you add messages to that container using store_memory():
+Conversations are stored as conversation memories.
+Each conversation has a memory_id, and you add messages to that container over time.

-• memory_id: The conversation container to add messages to
+• memory_id: The conversation container to append to

 from nebula import Nebula